 I also believe that the body is a powerful ally in this journey.
 Tuning into the body is a radical act in a world strongly driven by the mind.
 Our body can be both a doorway to the present moment and to past experiences.
 Our work together may include a variety of practices such as mindfulness, movement, or other somatic techniques.
 All are encouraged and optional.
 Through the development of felt-sense awareness, you can reconnect to a sense of home within yourself and re-acquaint with your body as an inherently wise and trustworthy resource.

 Along with a holistic approach that considers the body, mind, and heart of an individual, I draw from person-centered and existential therapy, attachment theory, intersectional feminism and neuroscience.
-I am a LGBQIA and Trans affirming therapist and work from the lens of social justice and Health at Every Size (HAES).
+I am a LGBQIA and Trans affirming therapist and work from the lens of social justice, anti-racism and Health at Every Size (HAES).